CodeReclaimers/neat-python/docs/module_summaries.rst

       With a frequency determined by the ``mutate_rate`` (which is more precisely a ``replace_rate``) configuration parameter, replaces the value with an one of the ``options``, with each having an equal chance; note that this can be the same value as before.
 (It is possible to crudely alter the chances of what is chosen by listing a given option more than once, although this is inefficient given the use of the `random.choice` function.)
-      TODO: Do not check vs `random` if the ``mutate_rate`` is 0 (done in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch).
-(Longer-term, add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.)
+      TODO: Longer-term, add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.

 .. py:module:: checkpoint
    :synopsis: Uses `pickle` to save and restore populations (and other aspects of the simulation state).